pritam0852/Cloudtrail-automation/README.md

 Step 1 - Create trail in management account
 Go to Cloudtrail console > Trails > Create trail

+a.
 On the Create trail page, enter a name for your trail in Trail name.

+b.
 For Storage location, choose Create new S3 bucket.

+c.
 Enter a name for the bucket and prefix  in Trail log bucket and folder.

+d.
 If you want to enable SSE-KMS encryption,

+e.
 For Log file SSE-KMS encryption, select Enabled.

+f.
 In Customer managed AWS KMS key, select New AWS KMS key.
 In AWS KMS Alias, enter an alias

+g.
 In Additional settings [Optional]

+h.
 For Log file validation,  select Enabled to deliver log digests to your S3 bucket.

+i.
 For SNS notification delivery, choose Enabled to be notified each time a log is delivered to your bucket.

+j.
 Click Next.

+k.
 On the Choose log events,  select Management events.
-[Enable data events and insights events based on your requirements] In Management events, select the API activity you want to log.
+[Enable data events and insights events based on your requirements]

+l.
+In Management events, select the API activity you want to log.

+m.
 Click Next.
 On the Review and create page, verify the details and click on Create Trail.

 Step 2 - Update bucket policy of destination bucket

 Go to Amazon S3 console > Choose the bucket you created above.

 Permissions > Bucket Policy > Edit